monsagri/WDI_LDN_PROJECT4/README-Template.md

 ## Further development

-I am happy with the current state of Rivae as my final Project for WDI at General Assembly, however there are a lot of features and changes I want to add to turn into a fully functional product.
+I am happy with the current state of Moneymapper as my final Project for WDI at General Assembly, however there are a lot of features and changes I want to add to turn into a fully functional product.

 #### Potential features